lightning/bolts/02-peer-protocol.md

 write to disk by the sender upon each transmission, whereas the scheme here encourages a single persistent write to disk for each `commitment_signed` sent or received.

+We should never be asked to retransmit `revoke_and_ack` if we've received a `closing_signed`, since that implies we've completed shutdown which can only happen once the `revoke_and_ack` was received by the remote node.

 Note that the `next_local_commitment_number` starts at 1 since commitment number 0 is created during opening.